bitovi/jira-timeline-report/README.md

 ## Jira OAuth Integration

 This is a simple Jira oAuth template or starter-pack.
-It helps bootstrap your Jira application.
+It helps bootstrap your Jira application with OAuth2.0 already setup.

 ## How to use